shetty-tejas/devsetup/README.md

 # DevSetup

 A language/environment agnostic tool for package management that works in any POSIX compliant shell.
+A single shell script, no dependencies!

 ## Features